-any consultations made with the internship host business;
+any consultations made with the internship host business; and

+customer satisfaction and service delivery can be verified by the customer's signature on the associated form or by VR staff contact with the customer.

+For information on signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 No invoice may be paid until the VR counselor receives and approves a complete, accurate, signed, and dated:

 VR3371, Project SEARCH Progress Report;